TheMike316/png_image_viewer/readme.md

-Recreational approach on a png viewer using raylib and manual decoding of a png file. failed to properly render adam7 interlaced png's.
+Failed recreational approach on a png viewer using raylib and manual decoding of a png file with incredibly ugly code. <br>
+In the spirit of compression oriented design, I wanted to first make it work and then refactor the code into something slightly less scattered. <br>
+failed to properly render adam7 interlaced png's.

 # png chunks doc